55 Cancri Ad

-55 Cancri Ad (abbreviated 55 Cnc Ad), formally named Lipperhey /ˈlɪpərhiː/, is a candidate extrasolar planet thought to be in a long-period orbit around the Sun-like star 55 Cancri A. If confirmed, it would be at a similar distance from its star as Jupiter is from the Sun, and the fifth and outermost known planet in its planetary system.
-55 Cancri d was discovered on June 13, 2002.
+55 Cancri Ad (abbreviated 55 Cnc Ad), formally named Lipperhey /ˈlɪpərhiː/, is an extrasolar planet in a long-period orbit around the Sun-like star 55 Cancri A. If confirmed, it would be at a similar distance from its star as Jupiter is from the Sun, and the fifth and outermost known planet in its planetary system.
+55 Cancri Ad was discovered on June 13, 2002.

 Name

 In July 2014 the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
 In December 2015, the IAU announced the winning name was Lippershey for this planet.
 The winning name was submitted by the Royal Netherlands Association for Meteorology and Astronomy of the Netherlands.
 It honors the spectacle maker and telescope pioneer Hans Lippershey.
 In January 2016, in recognition that his actual name was Lipperhey (with Lippershey an error introduced in the 19th century), the exoplanet name was corrected to Lipperhey by the IAU and that name was submitted to the official sites that keep track of astronomical information.